-Planet Renu is a Zero-Waste & Refill shop!
-We offer reusable & Eco friendly alternatives to Plastic and disposable products, as well as refillable Home and Shower essentials!
+Planet Renu is a Zero-Waste Refill shop!
+We offer reusable & eco-friendly alternatives to plastic products, as well as refillable home and shower essentials!
+Also ask us about having an automatic refill machine for your business or apartment building.

 12 Ways to be more Eco Friendly during the Holidays